Jahenr/CheatSheets/README.md

 --------------------------------------------------

 Please have a search (ctrl + f) to see if the categories/commands or options have already been added, please do not duplicate already added entries.
-If possible try to group simmilar bundles of commands with each other.
+If possible try to group similar bundles of commands with each other.

 The structure should be as followed.